 How much do event workers make?

 Event worker wages depend on the particular role, according to the Bureau of Labor Statistics.
 For example, ushers, lobby attendants and ticket-takers make an average of $12.69 an hour.
-Janitors made an average of $13.98 an hour.
-Also, food service staff make an average of $11.60 an hour.
+Janitors make an average of $13.98 an hour.
+And food service staff make an average of $11.60 an hour.
 Keep in mind that many of these roles are night and weekend jobs.

 What qualities do event jobs require?

-No matter the venue, events jobs of all types need excellent customer service skills, a positive attitude and the ability to stay calm under pressure, especially in customer-facing roles such as arena jobs, stadium jobs and special event jobs.
-Front-of-house staff—jobs in catering or food service, for example—must have qualities including reliability, accuracy and presentation.
-Meanwhile, back-of-house staff like cleaning and janitorial staff require strong organization skills and attention to detail.
+No matter the venue, an event job requires great customer service skills including a positive attitude and the ability to stay calm under pressure.
+This is especially true in customer-facing roles such as arena jobs, stadium jobs and special event jobs.
+Front-of-house staff — jobs in catering or food service, for example — must have qualities like reliability, accuracy and presentation.
+Meanwhile, back-of-house staff like cleaning and janitorial workers require strong organizational skills and attention to detail.

 What qualifications do event workers need?

-There are typically no formal education requirements for event workers, and people often learn skills on the job.
-In any event job, workers will also need to adhere to safety standards and procedures.
-In addition, they must follow guidance from the local and federal authorities.
+There are often no formal education requirements for event workers.
+In fact, most people often learn skills on the job.
+Anyone who works an event job will need to follow certain safety standards and procedures.
+In addition, they must follow guidance from local and federal authorities.

 What’s the job outlook for this role?

 The future of events jobs remains bright.
-According to the BLS, the fastest growing job group for events workers is food service, where overall employment is expected to grow 17% from 2020 to 2030, much faster than the average for all occupations.
-In addition, janitor and building cleaner jobs are expected to grow 6% in the same time period.
+According to the BLS, the fastest growing job group for event workers is food service.
+Overall employment in this area is expected to grow 17% from 2020 to 2030, much faster than the average for all occupations.
+Janitorial and building cleaner jobs are expected to grow 6% in the same time period.